 RNA samples should be collected in sterile plastic containers without RNase as much as possible; non-disposable glass or plastic containers should be treated in advance to ensure no RNase contamination.

 The operation steps must be carried out in the biosafety cabinet or other basic protective facilities.

+Dispose of hazardous or biologically contaminated materials according to the practices of your institution.

+Discard all materials in a safe and acceptable manner, in compliance with all legal requirements.

 See Table 5 for possible problems and handling methods in the process of nucleic acid extraction and detection.